KeeganA217/Task-List/README.md

-# Task-List

 Task List built with vanilla Javascript.

 Allows you to persist tasks to local storage.